Star Wars: Skeleton Crew: Critical response

-On the review aggregator website Rotten Tomatoes, 92% of 139 critics' reviews are positive, with an average rating of 7.6/10.
+On the review aggregator website Rotten Tomatoes, 92% of 151 critics' reviews are positive, with an average rating of 7.6/10.
 The website's critic consensus reads, "Evoking childlike wonder, Skeleton Crew is a swashbuckling Star Wars adventure that refreshingly keeps things simple."
-On Metacritic, which uses a weighted average, the series holds a score of 72/100, based on 23 critics, indicating "generally favorable" reviews.
+On Metacritic, which uses a weighted average, the series holds a score of 72 out of 100, based on 23 critics, indicating "generally favorable" reviews.

 Alison Herman of Variety wrote, "Skeleton Crew takes Star Wars to new places only in the literal sense.
 But the show is able to nail its limited brief, and make a Star Wars show that's actually rooted in childhood rather than evoking memories of one's own."
 Daniel Fienberg of The Hollywood Reporter wrote, "The generally low-stakes, thematically light, young-skewing romp takes us into under-explored corners of the seemingly boundless galaxy while feeling pleasantly familiar."
 Kelly Lawler of USA Today wrote, "What stands out most when watching the series is that it feels so very influenced; it's not just a Star Wars series, it's Star Wars plus something.
 It's gimmicky and not just a little cookie-cutter in its expansion of the sci-fi franchise, which gets diluted the more shows Disney+ cranks out."

 In a mixed review, Ben Travers of IndieWire wrote, "Star Wars: Skeleton Crew gets off to a depressingly familiar start, while bungling the introduction of its primary protagonists and generally plodding along until Jude Law pops up."
 Zach Handlen of The Boston Globe wrote, "All of these assets are buried under one problem: this is a premise that doesn't know how to be a TV show yet."